p-didier/pandd2024-base/README.md

 4. In Visual Studio Code, select the appropriate Python environment.
 5. Open a command line prompt (in Visual Studio Code or by typing `cmd` in the Windows search bar).
 6. Set the current directory to the folder where you cloned the repository (with the command `cd`).
-7. Run the following to install the necessary Python packages: `pip install -r requirements.txt`.
+7. Run the following in the prompt to install necessary Python packages: `pip install -r requirements.txt`.
 8. All set! :-)

 Repository structure: